-To succeed as a business, even in the digital age, start-ups, entrepreneurs and business owners need to return to the core of doing business: Satisfying the customer needs and wants with through the delivery of valuable products and services.
+To succeed as a business, even in the digital age, start-ups, entrepreneurs and business owners need to return to the core of doing business: Satisfying customer needs with valuable products and providing a great customer experience.

 No amount of creativity, marketing ingenuity or advertising will bring success without product and service demand.
 And, those driving the demand are your potential customers, which means, without customer focus, little demand will be realized.

 This makes customer focus the critical mediator between demand and product or service delivery.
 It also impacts the way in which people - the customer - will talk about your brand.